LiAguaviva/StarWarsUniverse/README.md

 ## ✨ Features

 - 🌌 Explore characters, planets, species, and films from the Star Wars universe.
-- 🔍 Search and filter entities with ease.
 - 🖼️ Visual gallery with local images for each category.
 - 🎯 Smooth navigation between related entities.
 - 🎨 Highlighted active categories and dynamic UI.